BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 118. ### What is the purpose of clearInterval method

-     The clearInterval() function is used in javascript to clear the interval which has been set by setInterval() function. i.e, The return value returned by setInterval() function is stored in a variable and it’s passed into the clearInterval() function to clear the interval.
+     The clearInterval() function is used in javascript to clear the interval which has been set by setInterval() function. i.e, The return value returned by setInterval() function is stored in a variable and it's passed into the clearInterval() function to clear the interval.

      For example, the below setInterval method is used to display the message for every 3 seconds.
 This interval can be cleared by the clearInterval() method.